-Inside the Lincoln Project’s Secrets, Side Deals and Scandals
+Inside the Lincoln Project’s secrets, side deals and scandals

 Jan Baran, a longtime Republican campaign finance lawyer, said that it was “customary and customarily controversial” for campaign consultants to steer business to their own firms, but that, typically, candidates and PACs negotiate those fees down.
 What makes the Lincoln Project different, he said, is that “the consultants are their own client, so I’m guessing the negotiations wouldn’t have been as rigorous.”

-Unaddressed Complaints
+Unaddressed complaints

 In the midst of the Lincoln Project’s overnight success last summer, a troubling email arrived.